egegunay/ssaTranslator/whatiwant.md

 I guess if there is only 1 position/color etc for the entire line, there is no issue.
 But when there are multiple, if for example source language has a word in red for dramatic effect, I am unsure if I should translate that said word seperate.
 I want to retain context NO MATTER WHAT.

 Context > Style.
 If we cannot maintain context to add logic for a style element, we won't.

+I want to find the newlines using the spaces.
+There should be around 5-6 spaces, or a length over a certain number, and then we should add a \N.